ashfurrow/blog/source/blog/2013-12-31-virtues-of-modern-objective-c.markdown

 link_to: swift
 ---

-<import><p>Well, here we are again.
+<p>Well, here we are again.
 Another New Year's Eve, another blog post list of changes to make in the new year.
 I thought I'd follow up <a href="http://ashfurrow.com/blog/seven-deadly-sins-of-modern-objective-c">last year's post</a> with a little more positive one about virtuous habits that we should all endeavour to integrate into our routines. </p>

 <p>These are habits that anyone, whether you're a beginner or an expert, or a old-world C developer or a <a href="https://speakerdeck.com/mattt/third-wave-objective-c">third-wave Objective-C'ist</a>, can use to help themselves become a more proficient coder. </p>